 Potential Cloud Storage Vulnerabilities

 As organizations embrace cloud technology, the global services market continues on the upswing.
-With an expected reach to $257 billion by the end of 2020—a 6.3% increase from 2019—cloud computing continues to gain traction and head mainstream.
+Revenues related to cloud storage hit nearly $257 billion at the end of 2020 and cloud computing continues to barrel forward.

-But with all the benefits the cloud has to offer, it comes with a caveat: cloud vulnerabilities.
-Here are some vulnerabilities to be aware of and solutions to combat these potential shortcomings.
+But with all the benefits the cloud has to offer, it comes with vulnerabilities.

 Authentication Doesn’t Match Company Policy